Code-Institute-Submissions/MS1-tartan-taps/README.md

     - Dark overlay which has been applied to jumbotron image and hero images.
     - Social Media Icons in footer and logo row.
 - [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
-    - Bootstrap has been used throughout the project to make the site responsive using Bootstraps Grid system, and add components from their library.
+    - Bootstrap has been used throughout the project to make the site responsive using Bootstraps Grid system and add components from their library.
 - [Fontawesome](https://fontawesome.com/icons?d=gallery)
-    - Fontawesome has been utilised for social media icons, reviews stars, and the beer glass sign up / sign in modal.
+    - Fontawesome has been utilised for social media icons, reviews stars, further information modal, and the beer glass sign up / sign in modal.

 ## Content
 Due to the nature of the website, I have relied heavily on the individual breweries for beer descriptions and brewery description / history.
 Some of the content has been edited for the needs of the website.